lhartley870/the-night-garden/README.md

 * 12: User cannot edit another user's booking

-    As a Site Admin I can prevent a user from editing another user's booking so that user's bookings are secure.
+    As a Site Admin I can prevent a user from editing another user's booking so that users' bookings are secure.

 * 13: User can delete a booking